Learn how to connect your heart's deepest desires with the structure of your story to create a compelling and meaningful narrative.

 People need to be grateful in order to feel that they are part of a community UNLESS their focus on their socio-economic status makes it impossible to feel grateful.

-One of these describes our Main Character Abby's point-of-view, the other our Influence Character Jack's point-of-view.
+One of these describes our Main Character Abby's point-of-view, the other our Obstacle Character Jack's point-of-view.
 Since this is a very different kind of Western, I think I'll have Abby take the gritty "poor socio-economic status makes it difficult to be thankful" position.
 Jack will maintain that "a gracious attitude leads to a greater sense of community."

 Suddenly there is purpose to Abby's drive to Arrest the Bounty Hunter.
 She finds herself motivated to take this action because of her poor socio-economic status.
 Arresting criminals and collecting the reward for them is her way out of a life of scraping by while others sit in wealth and splendor.
 Most importantly, the problems and point-of-view she takes is directly connected to something personal and important to me that I want to express as an artist.